PLPAcademy/day-3-assignment-Drvoom/README.md

 B) Download Python from the official website
 C) Open the terminal and type sudo apt install python
 D) Install pip manually
+ans.
+B) Download Python from the official website

 Which option should you ensure is checked during Python installation on Windows?